 Meeting the minimum GPA and TOEFL/IELTS score does not guarantee admission into the program.
 Students who have not fulfilled the Foreign Language Component (see below) will be admitted as conditionally classified.

 1. University Regulations

 Graduate students will be placed on academic probation whenever their GPA falls below 3.0 in all units attempted.
 To be removed from probation, students must earn sufficient grades in the following semester of enrollment to raise their GPA to 3.0 or above.
 Failure to do so will result in disqualification from the University.
 University regulations allow graduate students to repeat up to 6 units of credit in which a grade of “B-” or below has been received.
 (See Graduate Studies section of this Catalog.)

 2. Additional Regulations for the M.A.
 Degree in TESL

-- Students will be disqualified from the M.A. in TESL program if they do not pass the comprehensive exam on their second attempt.
+- Students will be disqualified from the TESL M.A. program if they do not pass the graduate project on their second attempt.

 - No grade below “B-” can be counted in the formal program.
 Any grade of “C+” or lower must be repeated.
 If the student does not receive a grade of “B-” or better on the second attempt, the student will be disqualified from the M.A. in TESL program.
 University regulations allow graduate students to repeat only up to 6 units.
 The repeat grade will appear on the transcript.
-Students must request approval to repeat a course using the Course Repeat Request Form from their advisor in advance of enrolling in the course.
+Students must request departmental approval to repeat a course and file a Course Repeat Request Form with Graduate Studies in order to count the repeat grade for their degree.

 C. Requirements for the Master of Arts Degree in TESL